 The word "Criollo" basically means a mixture of Spanish and native parts.
 This may refer to food, customs, horses and even people.
 Criollo Chileno must not be confused with other Criollo Breeds such as the Criollo Argentino, which has a similar name but is very different.

 Criollos are astoundingly sure-footed and agile horses, crossing uneven and rocky ground smoothly and without tripping.
 They are a rather unshakeable breed, not head-shy or easily scared, and are not made nervous by thunder, dogs or flashing cameras.
 Horses have a tendency to form intimate connections with their riders which you may notice on a short 3-4 hour ride, but you will certainly note it on the several-day rides when horse and rider have enough time to get to know one another.

-A video by Hannes Häfner, brother of our years long main guide Carmen.
-Besides our horses and our arrieros Luis and Aldo you get to know some more neighbours and landscape.
+A video by Hannes.
+Besides our horses and our arrieros Luis and Aldo you get to know some more neighbors and landscape.
 Sorry- no subs, just pretty images.

-Enjoy some impressions of our horses: the morning on the paddock, ouit riding and finishing the evening on their mountain pasture.
+Enjoy some impressions of our horses: the morning on the paddock, out riding and finishing the evening on their mountain pasture.
 A video by our guide in the 2016-17 season Lotte.